troncali/nest-vue/README.md

 ## The Stack (VxNN)

-Here's what this boilerplate template is meant to help you easily deploy, so you can jump straight to substance:
+Here's what this sensibly configured monorepo is meant to help you easily deploy, so you can jump straight to substance:

 -   **Vue 3**
 -   **x (Database)** - [PostgreSQL](https://www.postgresql.org) and [MongoDB](https://www.mongodb.com) setups included, but configure and use any database you want.